WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 First, every client needs to change the value of their credential, to the desired output value.
 For this, the client presents to the coordinator two old credentials, and two newly created ones.
-The coordinator does not know the amount value of any of those credentials, but he can verify, that the two pairs sum up to exactly the same value.
+The coordinator does not know the amount value of any of those credentials, but it can verify, that the two pairs sum up to exactly the same value.
 For example, a user can present one 5 btc and one 0 btc credential, and redeem one 2 btc and one 3 btc credential.
 Or a user can present one 4 btc and one 1 btc credential, and redeem one 5 btc and one 0 btc credential.
-After potentially many rounds of reissuance, each client has exactly the amount credential he desires.
+After potentially many rounds of reissuance, each client has exactly the amount credential it desires.
 Each of these reissuance is perfectly private, so the coordinator cannot link any of them to the same user.

 Next, your Wasabi client generates a completely new Tor identity **Bob**, who is in no way tied to Alice.